 Todoist is great for more than just managing my own personal projects though – I also use it as a list system.
 Some people have bullet journals for this sort of thing, but Todoist works for me.
 I have the mobile app on my phone as well, so I always have my lists on me when I’m out and about.
 I have a “Stuff to Checkout” project in which I list books, movies, and more that I come across and want to explore later (see screenshot to the right).

-Also, a note on the “Icebox” you can see on the screenshot.
-One of my friends told me about this!
+Also, a friend told me about the “Icebox” idea!
 If you’ve got projects that you’re not currently working on, but don’t want to lose track of completely, you can put them in your “Icebox” for later.

 Notepad & pen